What is it?

 The safety of cod liver oil when used on the skin is unknown.

+Diabetes: There has been some concern that cod liver oil or other fish oils might increase blood sugar in people with diabetes.
+But there is no strong research that supports this concern.
 High blood pressure: Cod liver oil can lower blood pressure and might cause blood pressure to go too low if used along with medications for high blood pressure.
 Be careful when using cod liver oil if you are taking high blood pressure drugs.

 Are there interactions with medications?